Peptides Vietnam LogoPeptides Vietnam

 What's the difference between pharmaceutical and research peptides?

-Pharmaceutical peptides (Ozempic, Mounjaro) are manufactured under strict GMP conditions, prescribed by doctors, and covered by regulatory oversight.
+Pharmaceutical peptides (Ozempic, Mounjaro) are manufactured under FDA current good manufacturing practice requirements, prescribed by doctors, and covered by regulatory oversight.
 Research peptides are sold for "research purposes," vary in quality, and require the buyer to verify sourcing.

 Conclusion

 Peptides are not new.
 They are not experimental in the way social media implies.
-Insulin has been saving lives for over 100 years.
-GLP-1 science spans four decades.
-Even BPC-157 has 30+ years of published research.
+Insulin has been saving lives for over 100 years.1013 GLP-1 science spans four decades.
+Even BPC-157 has 30+ years of published research.3437 Mainstream attention arrived only when semaglutide became a cultural phenomenon and demand drove a shortage.64

 The question has never been: "Do peptides work?"